 Price: Free / $2.99-$4.97 per month (billed annually)

 Runtastic is one of the most popular health apps.
 It is routinely on the forefront of new technology of stuff like Android Wear.
 Additionally, it includes stats, graphs, exercise tracking, and more.
-It even has a shoe tracker to keep track of your shoe age so you know when to buy new shoes.
+It even has a shoe tracker to keep track of your shoe age so you know when to get new ones.
 The subscription is also relatively inexpensive compared to many of its competitors.
 Some additional features includes support for other apps like MyFitnessPal and Google Fit.
 It checks all of the boxes for a good running app.
 The developers also have a step tracker app as well as a generic training app if you don’t want to rely solely on running.

 Stronglifts 5×5 and You Are Your Own Gym

 Price: Free / $9.99 per 3 months / $19.99 per year